ElMehdiBen/elmehdiben.github.io/Make/Tuto.md

-Got it!
-I'll reintegrate the introduction about **Make** and its interface, and rewrite the rest using a "we" format to make it more engaging.
-Here’s the updated version:

----

 # **Automating Tasks with Make**

 Hi everyone!
 Today, we’re going to explore how to automate repetitive tasks using a tool called **Make.** If you’re tired of doing the same tedious tasks over and over again, this session will be perfect for you.
 Together, we'll set up a workflow that does the work for us!